Freiburg im Breisgau

+The dialect spoken in Freiburg is classified as (Upper Rhenish) Low Alemannic, and therefore most closely related to the other dialects of Baden north of Markgräflerland and south of Karlsruhe, to most dialects historically spoken in Alsace (Alsatian), and to Basel German.

 History

 Freiburg was founded by Konrad and Duke Berthold III of the House of Zähringen in 1120 as a free market town; hence its name, which translates to "free (or independent) town".
 Frei means "free", and Burg, like the modern English word "borough", was used in those days for an incorporated city or town, usually one with some degree of autonomy.
 The German word Burg also means "a fortified town", as in Hamburg.
 Thus, it is likely that the name of this place means a "fortified town of free citizens".

 This town was strategically located at a junction of trade routes between the Mediterranean Sea and the North Sea regions, and the Rhine and Danube rivers.
 In 1200, Freiburg's population numbered approximately 6,000 people.
-At about that time, under the rule of Bertold V, the last duke of Zähringen, the city began construction of its Freiburg Minster cathedral on the site of an older parish church.
+At about that time, under the rule of Bertold V, the last duke of Zähringen, the town began construction of its Freiburg Minster minster on the site of an older parish church.
 Begun in the Romanesque style, it was continued and completed 1513 for the most part as a Gothic edifice.
 In 1218, when Bertold V died, then Egino V von Urach, the count of Urach assumed the title of Freiburg's count as Egino I von Freiburg.
-The city council did not trust the new nobles and wrote down its established rights in a document.
-At the end of the thirteenth century there was a feud between the citizens of Freiburg and their lord, Count Egino II of Freiburg.
-Egino II raised taxes and sought to limit the citizens' freedom, after which the Freiburgers used catapults to destroy the count's castle atop the Schloßberg, a hill that overlooks the city center.
-The furious count called on his brother-in-law the Prince-Bishopric of Strasbourg, Conrad of Lichtenberg, for help.
+The town council did not trust the new nobles and wrote down its established rights in a document.
+At the end of the thirteenth century there was a feud between the town of Freiburg and their lord, Count Egino II of Freiburg.
+Egino II raised taxes and sought to limit the citizens' freedom, after which the Freiburgers used catapults to destroy the count's castle atop the Schloßberg, a hill that overlooks the town.
+The furious count called on his brother-in-law the Prince-Bishop of Strasbourg, Conrad of Lichtenberg, for help.
 The bishop responded by marching with his army to Freiburg.

 According to an old Freiburg legend, a butcher named Hauri stabbed the Bishop of Strasbourg to death on 29 July 1299.
 It was a Pyrrhic victory, since henceforth the citizens of Freiburg had to pay an annual expiation of 300 marks in silver to the count of Freiburg until 1368.
-In 1366 the counts of Freiburg made another failed attempt to occupy the city during a night raid.
-Eventually the citizens were fed up with their lords, and in 1368 Freiburg purchased its independence from them.
-The city turned itself over to the protection of the Habsburgs, who allowed the city to retain a large measure of freedom.
+In 1366 the counts of Freiburg made another failed attempt to occupy the town during a night raid.
+Eventually the inhabitants were fed up with their lords, and in 1368 Freiburg purchased its independence from them.
+The town turned itself over to the protection of the Habsburgs, who allowed the town to retain a large measure of freedom.
 Most of the nobles of the city died in the battle of Sempach (1386).
 The patrician family Schnewlin took control of the city until the guildsmen revolted.
 The guilds became more powerful than the patricians by 1389.